top of page

 BIOGRAPHY

 Originally from rural Minnesota, Stacy attended Syracuse University where she received her BFA, double majoring in Ceramics and Jewelry/Metalsmithing with a minor in Retail Management.
-Stacy has received several awards and scholarships for furthering her ceramic studies, including residencies at the Chautauqua School of Art, NY as well as The Pottery Workshop in Jingdezhen, China.
-After graduating, Stacy spent a year in St. Petersburg, FL as a resident artist at The Craftsman House.
+Stacy has received several awards and scholarships for furthering her ceramic studies, including residencies at the Chautauqua School of Art, NY and The Pottery Workshop in Jingdezhen, China.
+Stacy spent a year in St. Petersburg, FL as a resident artist at The Craftsman House.
 In 2019 she completed a yearlong Post-Baccalaureate program at Louisiana State University.
-The past four summers Stacy has worked at Touchstone Center for Crafts and taught several classes there including two 5-day workshops.
-Last winter Stacy spent 5 months as a ceramics intern at the Anderson Ranch Arts Center in Colorado.
-She is currently pursuing an MFA in ceramics at West Virginia University.
+She has interned at craft schools including the Anderson Ranch Arts Center and Touchstone Center for Crafts.
+While working an administrative position at Touchstone for the past six summers, she has also taught several ceramics workshops.
+She is currently a Ceramics MFA candidate at West Virginia University and the Student Director at Large of NCECA.
 Her work has been shown in galleries throughout the United States.

 ARTIST STATEMENT